-Montgomery County will provide for reasonable advance notice of homeowners opportunity to apply for the CDBG-DR home buyout program.
+Montgomery County will provide for reasonable advance notice of homeowner's opportunity to apply for the CDBG-DR home buyout program.
 This may be accomplished through one or more of the following methods:

-- a.
-Publication of notice in a local newspaper;

-- b.
-Notices prominently posted in public buildings and distributed to local Public Housing Authorities and other interested community groups;

-- c.
-Posting of notice on Montgomery County Office of Homeland Security and Emergency Management website or Montgomery County Texas homepage;

-- d.
-Public Hearing;

-- e.
-Community Meetings;

-- f.
-Social Medial platforms such as Facebook, Twitter, Instagram, and the ReadyMCTX app;
+- Publication of notice in a local newspaper; - (2) Notices prominently posted in public buildings and distributed to local Public Housing Authorities and other interested community groups; - (3) Posting of notice on Montgomery County Office of Homeland Security and Emergency Management website or Montgomery County Texas homepage; - (4) Public Hearing; - (5) Community Meetings; - (6) Social Medial platforms such as Facebook, Twitter, Instagram, and the ReadyMCTX app;

-- g.
 Individual notice to eligible homeowners as applicable using one or more of the following methods:

-- Certified mail
+- (1) Certified mail

-- Electronic mail or fax
+- (2) Electronic mail or fax

-- First-class (regular) mail
+- (3) First-class (regular) mail

-- Personal delivery
+- (4) Personal delivery

+b.
 Access and Functional Needs